deshsharma/Infra/Docs/DockerK8sLLM.md

 **Addons in Kubernetes** are optional components or functionalities that can be added to enhance the cluster's capabilities.
 Two common addons are DNS (Domain Name System) and CNI (Container Networking Interface).
 Here's a brief explanation of each:

-1. DNS Addon:
+1. **DNS Addon**:
     - The DNS addon in Kubernetes provides a built-in DNS service for the cluster.
     - It allows you to use custom domain names to access services within the cluster.
     - With the DNS addon, you can use service names instead of IP addresses when communicating between different services in the cluster.
   - It simplifies service discovery and enables communication between applications using human-readable names.
-2. CNI Addon:
+2. **CNI Addon**:
     - The CNI addon in Kubernetes is responsible for container networking.
     - It defines how containers within the cluster are connected to the network and how they communicate with each other.
     - CNI enables the creation of virtual networks, IP management, routing, and network policies within the cluster.
     - It provides a pluggable interface for integrating different networking solutions into the Kubernetes environment, allowing flexibility in choosing the most suitable network plugin for your cluster.

 Other common addons and functionalities in Kubernetes include:

-- Ingress Controllers: Ingress controllers handle incoming network traffic into the cluster and route it to the appropriate services based on rules and configurations.
+- **Ingress Controllers**: Ingress controllers handle incoming network traffic into the cluster and route it to the appropriate services based on rules and configurations.
 They enable external access to services within the cluster.
-- Metrics Server: The Metrics Server collects resource utilization data, such as CPU and memory usage, from pods and nodes in the cluster.
+- **Metrics Server**: The Metrics Server collects resource utilization data, such as CPU and memory usage, from pods and nodes in the cluster.
 It enables monitoring and scaling based on resource metrics.
-- Dashboard: The Kubernetes Dashboard is a web-based user interface for managing and monitoring the cluster.
+- **Dashboard**: The Kubernetes Dashboard is a web-based user interface for managing and monitoring the cluster.
 It provides a graphical view of resources, allows visual deployment and scaling of applications, and offers access to logs and metrics.
-- Logging and Monitoring: Various logging and monitoring addons, such as Prometheus and Fluentd, can be integrated into Kubernetes to collect logs and metrics from pods and nodes.
+- **Logging and Monitoring**: Various logging and monitoring addons, such as Prometheus and Fluentd, can be integrated into Kubernetes to collect logs and metrics from pods and nodes.
 They help in tracking application performance, identifying issues, and gaining insights into the cluster's health.
-- Storage Provisioner: Storage provisioners enable dynamic provisioning and management of persistent volumes for applications within the cluster.
+- **Storage Provisioner**: Storage provisioners enable dynamic provisioning and management of persistent volumes for applications within the cluster.
 They integrate with storage providers to create and manage storage resources.

 These addons and functionalities can be added to a Kubernetes cluster based on specific requirements and use cases.
 They extend the capabilities of the cluster, providing additional features for networking, service discovery, monitoring, logging, storage, and user interfaces.